Legal drinking age: United States

 In the United States, the minimum legal age to purchase alcoholic beverages has mainly been 21 years of age since shortly after the passage of the National Minimum Drinking Age Act in 1984.
 The two exceptions are Puerto Rico and the Virgin Islands where the age is 18.
 The legal drinking age varies by state, and many states have no age requirements for supervised drinking with one's parents or legal guardians.

 Despite a rekindled national debate in 2008 on the established drinking age (initiated by several university presidents), a Fairleigh Dickinson University PublicMind poll found in September 2008 that 76% of New Jerseyans supported leaving the legal drinking age at 21 years.
 No significant differences emerged when considering gender, political affiliation, or region.
 However, parents of younger children were more likely to support keeping the age at 21 (83%) than parents of college-age students (67%).

 Seventeen states (Arkansas, California, Connecticut, Florida, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, Nevada, New Hampshire, New Mexico, New York, Oklahoma, Rhode Island, South Carolina, and Wyoming) and the District of Columbia have laws against possession of alcohol by minors, but they do not prohibit its consumption by minors.

 Fourteen states (Alaska, Colorado, Delaware, Illinois, Louisiana, Maine, Minnesota, Missouri, Montana, Ohio, Oregon, Texas, Wisconsin, and Virginia) specifically permit minors to drink alcohol given to them by their parents or by someone entrusted by their parents.

 Many states also permit the drinking of alcohol under the age of 21 for religious or health reasons.

 Puerto Rico, a territory of the United States, has maintained a drinking age of 18.

 United States customs laws stipulate that no person under the age of 21 may bring any type or quantity of alcohol into the country.

-The United States is the only Western nation in the world setting the limit for alcohol consumption and purchases at 21.
-While the measure is comprehensible to limit underage drinking and alcohol-related traffic crashes, the outcome did not generate less underage drinking or traffic accidents.
-Canada with a drinking age set at 18 or 19 has less alcohol-related traffic crashes than the U.S. The rationale to increase the drinking age to 21 is based on erroneous statistics from the 1980's, and could even increase criminal behavior.